 Take advantage of the Pharmacy Externship Program - See below for more information

-Pharmacy technicians assist and support licensed pharmacists in providing healthcare to patients.
-This program was developed in response to a rising need for trained technicians to work in hospital or retail pharmacies.
-The pharmacy tech profession has become indispensable to the health care field.
+Learn how to assist and support licensed pharmacists in providing healthcare to patients.
+This pharmacy technician training program was developed in response to a rising need for trained technicians to work in hospital or retail pharmacies.
+The pharm tech profession has become indispensable to the health care field.
 With this growing opportunity, however, has also come increased responsibility, and this increased responsibility has made certification an important issue for many industry employers and some state legislatures.
 Some states now require all individuals working in the industry to become nationally certified.

 This program will prepare you for entry-level pharm tech positions by teaching you medical and pharmaceutical terminology, basic anatomy related to the pharmacology of medications, and pharmaceutical calculations.
 This program will give you hands-on practice in retail pharmacy procedures through an online lab module.
 You'll learn what information is necessary to process prescriptions and physician orders and apply that knowledge to fill mock prescriptions.
 The curriculum also includes the ethics of pharmacy practice and education about prescription medications, patient care and interaction, and charges and reimbursement.